steevanb/versionsbundle/README.md

 Create an update script by implementing Update
 ==============================================

-Create a service with tag 'bundle.install', who implements Update :
+Declare a service with tag bundle.update :

     # MyBundle/Resources/config/services.yml
     services :